nicholasmr/specfab/docs/index.md

 ![](https://raw.githubusercontent.com/nicholasmr/specfab/main/images/logo-square.jpg){: style="width:300px"}

-Spectral CPO model of polycrystalline materials that:
+Spectral CPO model of polycrystalline materials that can:

-- Can model lattice rotation, discontinuous DRX, and rotation/continuous DRX.
+- Model lattice rotation, discontinuous DRX, and rotation/continuous DRX.
-- Can calculate CPO-induced viscous anisotropies using Sachs/Taylor homogenizations.
+- Calculate CPO-induced viscous anisotropies using Sachs/Taylor homogenizations.
-- Can calculate elastic P- and S-wave velocities using Voigt/Reuss homogenizations.
+- Calculate elastic P- and S-wave velocities using Voigt/Reuss homogenizations.
-- Contains expressions for forward+inverse orthotropic and transversely isotropic rheologies.
+- Provide expressions for forward+inverse orthotropic and transversely isotropic rheologies.
-- Can convert between structure tensors and spectral expansions coefficients.
+- Convert between structure tensors and spectral expansions coefficients.
-- Can be integrated with finite-element models such as Elmer and FEniCS.
+- Be integrated with finite-element codes such as Elmer and FEniCS.

 By Nicholas M. Rathmann and David A. Lilien